things to see in chinatown kuala lumpur

 Warong Old China

-Another lovely café/restaurant I visited was Chocha Foodstore.
+Another lovely café/restaurant I’ve been to several times is Chocha Foodstore.
 Housed in a traditional shophouse building with a beautiful garden courtyard, the restaurant serves fusion Asian cuisine.
+Upstairs is another restobar I can recommend: Upper Deck KL.

 kuala lumpur chinatown restaurants